mauriciofigueroa/praatSublimeSyntax/README.md

 Although this Praat syntax highlighter already works well in [Sublime Text][], it still contains some bugs that need some attention.
-On the same note, several functionalities of the highlighter could be refined to gain efficiency and elegance.
+On the same note, several functionalities of the highlighter could be refined to improve efficiency.

 So far, it aims to work with the latest Praat syntax.
 Compatibility with previous syntax versions is only partial.
 I hope to gradually improve